PrachiP23/Weather-Along-The-Route-MEAN-Stack/README.md

 # Weather Along The Route
 A distributed web application that provides users enhanced information about a travel route.
 Simply put, when a user inputs “From” and “To” locations on the application, the route and the weather on certain locations on the route are displayed.
-This Project is developed using MEAN stack.
+This project is developed using MEAN stack (Mongo, Express, Angular(6) and Node)

 ## Getting Started
 Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.